Amanita australis: Similar species

-Amanita australis mushrooms that have lost their warts and have had the colours faded may resemble another New Zealand species, A. nothofagi.
+A. australis mushrooms that have lost their warts and have had the colours faded may resemble another New Zealand species, A. nothofagi.
 The two species may be distinguished reliably using microscopy—A. nothofagi does not have clamp connections at the base of the basidia, unlike A. australis.
 A. australis also bears some resemblance to the eastern North American and east Asian species A. abrupta, which also has an abruptly bulbous stem base.